orestbida/iframemanager/README.md

                             },
                             languages : {
                                 en : {
                                     notice: 'This content is hosted by a third party.
-By showing the external content you accept the <a rel="noreferrer" href="https://www.youtube.com/t/terms" title="Terms and conditions" target="_blank">terms and conditions</a> of youtube.com.',
+By showing the external content you accept the <a rel="noreferrer noopener" href="https://www.youtube.com/t/terms" target="_blank">terms and conditions</a> of youtube.com.',
                                     loadBtn: 'Load video',
-                                    loadAllBtn: 'Don\'t ask again'
+                                    loadAllBtn: "Don't ask again"
                                 }
                             }
                         }